Grady Diangana

-Grady George Diangana (born 19 April 1998) is a professional footballer who plays as an attacking midfielder for Championship club West Bromwich Albion.
-He has previously played for West Ham United.
-Born in the Democratic Republic of the Congo, Diangana represents England at youth international level.
+Grady George Diangana (born 19 April 1998) is a Congolese professional footballer who plays for Spanish club Elche in La Liga.
+He has previously played for West Ham United and West Bromwich Albion.
+A former youth international for England, Diangana plays for the DR Congo national team.

 Early life

 Diangana was born in the Democratic Republic of Congo.
 His family moved to the United Kingdom when he was four years old.
 Diangana grew up in Woolwich, London.

 Club career

 West Ham United

 Diangana joined the West Ham youth system in 2010, aged 12.
 Originally a striker, he began playing as an attacking midfielder at under-15 level.
 He made his under-18 debut for the club in February 2014, and his Premier League 2 debut in January 2015.
 He signed his first professional contract with the Hammers on 14 May 2016.
 He signed a new two-year contract in June 2018.

 On 26 September 2018, Diangana made his first team debut in the EFL Cup against Macclesfield Town, playing the full game and scoring two goals in an 8–0 victory at the London Stadium, in which fellow debutants Conor Coventry and Joe Powell also featured.
 Three days later, Diangana made his first Premier League appearance, coming on as a 93rd-minute substitute for Felipe Anderson in a 3–1 home victory against Manchester United.
 Diangana became a regular in the team following an injury to Andriy Yarmolenko, making his first Premier League start against Leicester City on 27 October and registering his first league assist in the following game, against Burnley.

 On 18 January 2019, Diangana signed a new six-year contract that would have kept him at West Ham until 2025.